-Secondary school EFL teachers' overall awareness of ADHD was measured according to average percentage of answers to 'True', 'No Idea', 'False' items.
+Secondary school EFL teachers' overall awareness of ADHD was measured according to average percentage of correctly answered items, incorrectly answered items and no idea answers.
 Results showed that almost half of the participant teachers (49.1%) had no idea about ADHD, four tenths of the participant teachers (40.4%) correctly answered the items of the second part and one tenth of the participant teachers (10.5%) were incorrectly informed about ADHD (see Figure 4).